 The acceptor-donor-acceptor, or A-D-A, structure of ITIC.

-Molecular Optimisation
+Molecular Optimisation of Non-Fullerene Acceptors

-When tuning the properties of an acceptor, the part of the molecule that is chemically modified will have a significant impact on the properties that are generated.
+When tuning the properties of a non-fullerene acceptor, the part of the molecule that is chemically modified will have a significant impact on the properties that are generated.
 Whilst the second article in this series discussed side-chain modification of the core, Kan and co-workers used a new fused-ring core structure derived from the basic ITIC form, therefore altering the donor part of the A-D-A structure.
 There has also been some success altering the acceptor end-capping group in other works.9

 In earlier research,10 the authors designed an NFA with this new fused-ring core, known as ‘NFBDT’.
 To improve the performance of this via narrowing the band gap (and boosting JSC as a result), ‘NCBDT’ was generated by substituting the INCN acceptor unit with a highly electronegative fluorine atom.
 This is shown in the figure below, downshifting the HOMO and LUMO levels.